krich11/easy-kme/README.md

-# Easy-KMS
+# Easy-KME

-A comprehensive Key Management System (KMS) solution designed for simplicity and security.
+A comprehensive Key Management Entity (KME) solution designed for simplicity and security.

 ## Overview

-Easy-KMS provides a streamlined approach to key management, offering both ease of use and robust security features.
+Easy-KME provides a streamlined approach to key management, offering both ease of use and robust security features.
 This project aims to simplify the complex process of managing cryptographic keys while maintaining enterprise-grade security standards.

 ## Features